MarkBruns/MarkBruns.github.io/_posts/2025-04-09-Jail-Ministry-Questions.md

 categories: jail
 ---

-# Questions to Ponder For Prison Ministry.
+# Questions For Me to Ponder About Prison Ministry

 This is mostly about *attempting* to ***walk in the light*** ... on the path to the finding truth, on the path to JOY ...
 J O Y comes from putting Jesus First, living in gratitude and giving all of the glory for all blessing to God ...
-THEN it's about respecting and loving OTHERS as we respect and love ourselves ... which mean that EGO has to take the back seat ... *because when you insist on making it all about you, then you get to stay in your prison -- that's Y.*
+THEN it's about respecting and loving OTHERS as we respect and love ourselves ... which mean that YOU and your EGO have to take the back seat ... *because when you insist on making it all about you, then you get to stay in your prison* ... that's the path to J O Y ...
+Jesus, Others, You.

 ## REDEMPTION AND FORGIVENESS